 Art in South Africa

-the Bantu people which are the Xhosa, Zoulous, Tswana, Sotho, Ndebele, Venda and Swazi, are the ones who influenced the art all around South Africa.
+The San and the Bantu people which are the Xhosa, Zoulous, Tswana, Sotho, Ndebele, Venda and Swazi, were the first artists in South Africa.
+They have actually influenced art all around South Africa.

 The San people have left amazing drawings of animals and African people, in many caves in the country.

-Nowadays, these drawings have been used to decorate various souvenirs.
+Nowadays, these drawings have been used to decorate various supports.

 Ostrich eggs were also used a lot by the San to draw powerful paintings and create beautiful jewelleries with the shelves such as bracelet, necklace...